Islamic State claims deadly and rare twin blasts in Baghdad | Law-Order

 Islamic State claims deadly and rare twin blasts in Baghdad

-The Islamic State has claimed responsibility for a rare and deadly twin suicide bombing that rocked central Baghdad killing over 30 and wounding dozens.
+The Islamic State claimed responsibility for a rare suicide attack that rocked central Baghdad, killing 32 people and wounding dozens.

-The group said the bombing “targeted apostate Shiites,'' on a statement circulating in an IS-affiliated website late Thursday.
-The statement said the first bombing was carried out by Abu Youssef al-Ansari and the second by Mohammed Arif al-Muhajir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)